MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.ServerManagement/v1.0.3/Invoke-AzureRmServerManagementPowerShellCommand.md

 ```

 ## DESCRIPTION
-The **Invoke-AzureRmServerManagementPowerShellCommand** cmdlet executes a wps_2 script block on a node managed by an azure_2 Server Management Gateway.
+The **Invoke-AzureRmServerManagementPowerShellCommand** cmdlet executes a wps_2 script block on a node managed by an Azure Server Management Gateway.

 ## EXAMPLES